brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 103

 Bless the Lord, my soul!
 O Lord my God, you have been greatly magnified.
 You have clothed yourself with thanksgiving and majesty, wrapping yourself in light as in a cloak, stretching out the heavens like a curtain, roofing his upper chambers with waters, placing clouds as his mount, walking on the wings of the wind, making spirits his Angels and a flame of fire his Ministers, establishing the earth on its sure base; it will not be moved to age on age.
 The deep, like a cloak, is its mantle; waters will stand upon the mountains.
 At your rebuke they will flee; they will quail at the voice of your thunder.
 The mountains rise and the plains descend to the place which you established for them.
 You fixed a limit that they will not pass, nor will they return to cover the earth.
 You send out springs into the valleys; waters will run between the mountains.
 They will give drink to all the beasts of the field; the wild asses will await them to quench their thirst.
 Beside them the birds of the air will make their dwelling: and sing among the rocks.
 He waters the mountains from his upper chambers; the earth will be filled from the fruit of your works.
 He makes grass spring up for the cattle, and green herb for the service of mankind; to bring food out of the earth, and wine makes glad the human heart; to make the face cheerful with oil, and bread strengthens the human heart.
 The trees of the plain will be satisfied, the cedars of Lebanon that you planted.
-There the sparrows will build their nests; the heronÂ’s dwelling is at their head.
+There the sparrows will build their nests; the heron’s dwelling is at their head.
 The high mountains are for the deer; rocks a refuge for hares.
 He made the moon to mark the seasons; the sun knew the hour of its setting.
 You appointed darkness, and it was night, in which all the beasts of the forest will prowl; young lions roaring to plunder and to seek their food from God.
 The sun rose and they were gathered together and they will lie down in their dens.
 Man will go out to his labour; and to his labouring until evening.
 How your works have been magnified, O Lord.
 With wisdom you have made them all, and the earth has been filled with your creation.
 Also this great, wide sea; there there are creeping things without number, living creatures small and great.
 There ships go to and fro; this dragon which you fashioned to sport in it.
 All things look to you to give them their food in due season.
 When you give it them, they will gather it.
 When you open your hand **** all things will be filled with goodness.
 But when you turn away your face they will be troubled.
 You will take away their spirit, and they will perish and return to their dust.
 You will send forth your spirit, and they will be created, and you will renew the face of the earth.
 May the glory of the Lord endure to the ages.
 The Lord will rejoice at his works.
 He looks upon the earth and makes it tremble.
 He touches the mountains, and they smoke.
 I will sing to the Lord while I live; I will praise my God while I exist.
 May my words be pleasing to him.
 While as for me, I shall rejoice in the Lord.
 O that sinners might perish from the earth, and the wicked, so that they are no more.
 Bless the Lord, my soul!

 ****